Kentucky school district rushes to fix bus route snarl that canceled classes and outraged parents

 “We are reviewing what happened Wednesday to determine where the issues were created, why they happened and how to prevent them from happening again,” district spokesperson Mark Hebert said Friday.

-The district deployed a new bus routing system designed by AlphaRoute, a Boston-based consulting company that uses computer algorithms to map out courses and stops.
+The district deployed a new bus routing system designed by AlphaRoute, a Massachusetts-based consulting company that uses computer algorithms to map out courses and stops.
 The district has 65,000 bus riders, according to its website.

 “There was a big learning curve,” Herbert said of the new transportation plan.
+AlphaRoute did not immediately return requests for comment Friday.

 The overhauled plan was meant to solve a basic mathematical problem for the district: Last school year, it didn’t have enough drivers to cover all the routes.
 As a result, thousands of kids missed instructional time as some drivers made double and triple runs.